-The Board has committed itself to an operating budget of \$722,568.
-The 2023 annual assessment of \$507 per lot equals \$78 for reserves and \$429 for the operating budget.
-Note: 2023 non-assessment income equals \$20,000 for Capital Improvements and \$119,831 for the operating budget, reducing the 2023 per lot annual assessment by \$103.
+The Board has committed itself to an operating budget of \$764,108.
+The 2024 annual assessment of \$522 per lot equals \$80 for reserves, \$437 for the operating budget and \$5 for capital improvements.
+Note: 2024 non-assessment income (Existing Operating/Lake Trail funds) equals \$22,000 for Capital Improvements, which reduced the 2024 per lot annual assessment by \$16.

-A copy of the 2023 budget, including reserve study schedule, is included with this report.
+A copy of the 2024 budget, including reserve study schedule, is included with this report.
 Copies are also available at the Association office and can be mailed upon request.
 Various policies are included for your reference.
 Additional policies are available for review at the Association office or online at glenshiredevonshire.com.

-2023 \$507/PER PARCEL ANNUAL ASSESSMENT ALLOCATION
+2024 \$522/PER PARCEL ANNUAL ASSESSMENT ALLOCATION